shaswat-dharaiya/DataQuest_Automator/README.md

    <!-- To ease up the process, directly a root user has been created  -->

-   Create an Access key (required to run the script locally) for your IAM User.
+   Create an Access key (required to run the script locally) for your IAM User (We have used the root user keys for this step only).

    Add the following policies to your IAM User:
     1. AmazonS3FullAccess